Business Resilience Best Practices from an IT Perspective

 Proactive Security Measures

 This paper has already discussed proactive physical security measures concerning access to the data center, restrictions on data access for system users, and security of workstations.
-Yet additional steps can be taken to harden an organization’s IT systems and to counteract security threats as they are occurring.
+Yet additional steps can be taken to harden an organization’s IT systems and to counteract security threats as they are occur.

 All IT systems and security solutions will require timely updates and patching to maintain good security.
-Security scanners are only as good as the types of threats they are programmed to detect.
+Security scanners are only as good as the threats they are programmed to detect.
 Application vendors often respond quickly to new threats with security patches but those patches need to be applied to IT systems before the vulnerability is fixed.
 Having a system in place that is aware of new updates combined with the ability to roll out those updates quickly is an important part of business resilience.

 Training is also a key part of proactive security measures.
 Users opening suspicious file attachments on emails is still a huge security concern for organizations.
 Proper training can significantly reduce the likelihood of phishing attacks targeting users.
 The more aware both users and IT staff are of the potential threats, the more likely they are to prevent them in the first place.